rovertronic/Marios-Modules-2/README.md

 The .bps patch file can be downloaded in the **GitHub Releases** tab.

+### Supported Platforms
+* Parallel Launcher - Use GlideN64 with Overclock VI and Overclock CPU enabled
+* Luna's PJ64
+* Nintendo 64 - Use save type SRAM-128

 ### Soruce Code Guide

 `game/module.c` - Code for module system.